MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/pipeline-artifacts.md

 ## Download artifacts

-You can download artifacts using YAML, the classic web UI, or Azure CLI.
+You can download artifacts using YAML, the classic editor, or Azure CLI.

 # [YAML](#tab/yaml)